Arizona Becomes 7th State to Pass Remote Online Notarization Bill in 2019

 More than two dozen states have introduced remote online notarization legislation in 2019, driving adoption for technology that makes the notarial act safer, simpler, and more secure.

-Today, we’re proud to announce that Arizona Senate Bill 1030 received unanimous support from its state legislature.
-The bill now heads to Governor Doug Ducey’s desk for his signature.
+Today, we’re proud to announce that Arizona Senate Bill 1030 received unanimous support from its state legislature, and that Governor Doug Ducey signed it into law.

 If signed into law, the bill would bring the benefits of RON to an additional 69,000 notaries beginning June 30, 2020.